coq/coq/doc/README.md

 HTML documentation from Coq's [`default.nix`](../default.nix) (note this doesn't include the LaTeX packages needed to build the full documentation).

+You can check the dependencies using the `doc/tools/coqrst/checkdeps.py` script.

 ### Other formats

 To produce the documentation in PDF and PostScript formats, the following